LCARS

 In the Star Trek fictional universe, LCARS (/ˈɛlkɑrz/; an acronym for Library Computer Access/Retrieval System) is a computer operating system.
 Within Star Trek chronology, the term was first used in the Star Trek: The Next Generation series.

 Production

 The LCARS graphical user interface was designed by scenic art supervisor and technical consultant Michael Okuda.
 The original design concept was influenced by a request from Gene Roddenberry that the instrument panels not have a great deal of activity on them.
 This minimalized look was designed to give a sense that the technology was much more advanced than in the original Star Trek.
-The early display panels were made out of colored plexiglass with light behind them, a technique that can produce complex-looking displays cheaply.
-At times, pieces of green material were used on control panels so that complex animations could be added in post-production via the chroma key process.